IntersectMBO/cardano-haskell-packages/README.md

 This is useful if you jsut want to see whether cabal is able to successfully resolve dependencies and see what versions it picked.

-## What do I do if I want to release a package in CHaP to Hackage?
+## How to release a package in CHaP to Hackage

 It's totally fine to release a package in CHaP to Hackage.
 The thing to avoid is to have the same package _version_ in both repositories.